Chengdu J-20: Deployment

-On 26 June 2021, Chinese state media reported that J-20 fighters were deployed to PLAAF units monitoring East China Sea and Taiwan Strait.
-Analysts suggested that the Chinese Air Force aimed to equip at least one to two brigades in each of the five theater commands before 2026.
-On 19 April 2022, satellites image indicated that all five theater commands had equipped with J-20A fighters, which was later confirmed by the Chinese Air Force spokesperson on a press release in September.
+On 26 June 2021, Chinese state media reported that J-20 fighters were deployed to PLAAF units monitoring the East China Sea and Taiwan Strait.
+Analysts suggested that the PLAAF aimed to equip at least one to two brigades in each of the five theater commands before 2026.
+By 2022, J-20s were deployed in combat units in all five theater commands; this was officially confirmed in September 2022.

-In March 2022, the United States Air Force (USAF) general Kenneth Wilsbach confirmed that USAF F-35s have encountered J-20s deployed over the East China Sea.
+In March 2022, USAF general Kenneth Wilsbach confirmed that USAF F-35s have encountered J-20s deployed over the East China Sea.
 In April 2022, Chinese state media reported J-20 started regular patrol in the South China Sea.